 “Students are the single most important reason that I became a teacher.
 Every day I have the incredible responsibility to invest my energies in creating a better future.
 Each day is an opportunity to impact the present, invest in the future, and learn from our past.”

 “Students are the single most important reason that I became a teacher.”

 15. You are constantly learning new skills.

 Just because you’re a teacher doesn’t mean that your learning stops there.
-Aside from teaching in your subject area of specialization, you also learn how to coach sport events, run school clubs, do crafts and arts, and even student counselling.
+Aside from teaching in your subject area of specialization, you also learn how to coach sports events, run school clubs, do crafts and arts, and even student counseling.

 “Passion for changing the world should the single most important reason to become a teacher.
 Our future teachers need that passion, energy, creativity, and the hope that good teachers can change the future one student at a time.
 Our future teachers need to bring their bubbly enthusiasm into our schools and let that passion inspire colleagues.
 The unbridled new teacher energy is contagious and that might just re-energize some of our veteran teachers.
 We need passionate educators today more than ever!”

 “Passion for changing the world should the most important reason to become a teacher.”

 16. You build positive relationships with students, colleagues, parents, and the wider community.

 Teachers are being looked up to not only by students but also by people surrounding them.
 Since they do a good job in shaping the future and molding the minds of youth, they effortlessly create positive relationships as they continue to interact and influence the younger generation.

 “If you love learning, become a teacher.
 This profession needs curious, excited, fearless learners ready to experiment, fail, and innovate.
 If our goal is to cultivate life-long learners, then we must model that learning ourselves.”